EpiLink/EpiLink/docs/Api.md

   /* ... */
   "message_i18n": "reg.isv",
   "message_i18n_data": {
-    "%service%": "my service"
+    "service": "my service"
   }
 }
 ```

+In the following table, words surrounded by `%` correspond to an entry in the data dictionary (the keys themselves in
+the data dictionary do *not* have `%`).
 Apart from `err.***` keys, the following keys can be returned:

 | Key | English version |
 |:---:| --------------- |